| Previous Page | Next Page | Index

 Plymouth May 12 1812 Has sent in the American schooner Arrow, Tantivy.

-Plymouth Jul 27 1812 Sailed for the coast of France.
+Plymouth Jul 27 1812 departed for the coast of France.

-Plymouth Nov 3 1812 Sailed for the coast of France.
+Plymouth Nov 3 1812 departed for the coast of France.

-Plymouth Nov 7 1812 A French General Officer arrived on board and sailed for France.
+Plymouth Nov 7 1812 A French General Officer arrived on board and departed for France.

 Plymouth, Dec 30 1812 Sent in the French chasse-maree La Civilite, from Bourdeaux.